What Does An Epidural Feel Like? Does It Hurt?

 For me, the scariest part of pregnancy is the epidural.

-Worrying about what the epidural will feel like and if I can stay still while it is inserted.
+Not getting the epidural… but worrying about what the epidural will feel like and if I can stay still while it is inserted!

-After two epidurals, I'm going to describe what it feels like to have an epidural during labor.
+After 2 epidurals with my previous births, I’m going to describe what it feels like to have an epidural during labor…

 My epidurals did NOT hurt.